idabaicai/idabaicai/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on fumaai
+- 🔭 I’m currently working at Chengdu
-- 🌱 I’m currently learning vue3 vite typescript
+- 🌱 I’m currently learning AI prompt
 - 👯 I’m looking to collaborate on github
 - 🤔 I’m looking for help with life
 - 📫 How to reach me: https://idabaicai.github.io/